-A participant who has not accessed the services of the program for three consecutive weeks is considered inactive.
+A participant who has not accessed the services of the program for 60 days is considered to be inactive.
 If a client returns for service and a new plan item is updated to their service plan, this will classify the case as active again.